 This is a tutorial series to help you set up the Vim or Neovim text editors for efficiently writing math in LaTeX.
 Here is an example of what I have in mind:

 The blue bar with white text shows the keys I am typing, the bottom shows the resulting LaTeX source code, and the top is the compiled output.
 More on how this works below.

 Goal of this guide: make writing LaTeX as easy (fast, efficient, enjoyable…) as writing math by hand.
-Tech stack: the Vim text editor using the UltiSnips snippet plugin and the VimTeX plugin’s LaTeX editing features.
+Tech stack: the Vim text editor using the UltiSnips or LuaSnip snippet plugin and the VimTeX plugin’s LaTeX editing features.
 The series should help if you…

 What it costs you: everything in the guide is free, but it will cost you time and effort.
 You can skim through the guide in about 15-30 minutes; a closer read-through might take a few hours; and you’ll realistically need a few weekends (or perhaps a few weeks if you’re new to Vim) of dedicated focus and effort to become fully functional.
 From that point reaching the speed in this page’s GIFs would probably take months of practice.

 Covers prerequisites for getting the most out of the series, along with references that should get you up to speed if needed.